 Wind pulls everything together.
 It brings not just sound, but air and movement.
 The sound of wind in the garden changes seasonally.
-The blustery spring winds have little to rattle, until the trees leaf out.
+The blustery spring winds have little to rattle until the trees leaf out.
 They blast through the garden and whistle past your ears, slowly lifting matted mulch and knocking off stubborn clinging leaves.
-Spring winds bring the first scent of season; mud.
+Spring winds bring the first scent of the season; mud.

 Enhance the wind with the lulling sounds of wind chimes and bells.
 Metal adds a distant melodious jingle, while bamboo and shells softly clack and clatter.
 Chimes in the garden keep you alert to the changes in the wind.Continue to 5 of 5 below.

 Walking - When You Become One of the Sounds in Your Garden